wapo6604/Spinors-and-Bloch-Sphere/README.md

 - [R<sub>z</sub>(ζ;θ)](http://davidbau.com/conformal/#e%5E(i*4pi*t)*z)

 Note that the slider for the angle only takes values between 0 and 1, so a correction factor of 4π has been included to increase the range of angles to between 0 and 4π.
 This ensures that two full rotations are animated, corresponding to one full rotation of the spinor representation.

+# Bloch Sphere
+A talk delivered at the University of Sydney Mathematics Society (SUMS) based on Article 1 of Spinors discussing the Bloch sphere and the Hopf fibration.

+The fibers of the Hopf map can be seen using [Nicolas Belmonte's visualization](https://philogb.github.io/page/hopf/)